-SPE 400/500 Teaching Students with Emotional/Behavioral Disabilities dresses the historical and philosophical aspects of the EBD category, examines origins of student behavior and student learning styles, and addresses theoretical perspectives and conceptual models as they relate to this category of disability.
+SPE 400/500 Teaching Students with Emotional/Behavioral Disabilities

+This course presents an overview of learners with emotional and behavioral disabilities and learning disabilities.
+It addresses the historical and philosophical aspects of the EBD category, examines origins of student behavior and student learning styles, and addresses theoretical perspectives and conceptual models as they relate to this category of disability.
 (Prereq: Admission to department)